 Practical information.
 The role-play takes place at the gynecological department and may have from 3 to 6 participants.
-Depending on the number of available players, the participants are the patient, the doctor of the gynecological department (also surgeon), the nurse on the ward (core participants with 3 players), the surgical nurse (if 4 players), the husband (if 5 players), and the anesthetic nurse (if 6 players).
-The same person can potentially play the ward nurse and surgical or anesthetic nurse, depending on how many people are participating.
+Depending on the number of available players, the participants are patient, doctor of the gynecological department (also surgeon), nurse on the ward (core participants with 3 players), + surgical nurse (if 4 players), + husband (if 5 players) + anesthetic nurse (if 6 players).
+The ward nurse and surgical or anesthetic nurse can be played by the same person.

 Clinical situation.
-The patient is a 30-year-old woman with no children (Para 0) who arrives at the gynecological department with suspected ectopic pregnancy (pregnancy outside the uterus).
-Her husband is also in his 30s.
-She became acutely ill at work, coming to the emergency room with severe pain in her lower abdomen.
-At the emergency room, a pregnancy test was taken that unexpectedly turned out to be positive.
+The patient is a 30-years old woman with no previous children (Para 0), who arrives at the gynecological department with suspected ectopic pregnancy (pregnancy outside the uterus) with her husband, also in his 30s.
+She became acutely ill at work, came to the emergency room with severe pain in her lower abdomen.
+At the emergency room a pregnancy test was taken that unexpectedly turned out to be positive.
 Therefore, a tentative diagnosis of ectopic pregnancy has been set.
-The findings on the examination include tenderness by bimanual palpation of the uterus corresponding to the right adnexa (surroundings of the uterus).
-A vaginal ultrasound shows no intrauterine pregnancy.
-Some free fluid in the (ovarian) fossa and a donut-like structure corresponding to the right adnexa of the uterus can be seen on the ultrasound, confirming ectopic pregnancy.
-It must be removed on the same day with laparoscopic surgery under general anesthesia.
-Prior to the operation, the surgical team should go through a 'safe surgery' checklist with the presentation of the team and the planned procedure.
+The findings on the examination include tenderness by bimanual palpation of the uterus, corresponding to the right adnexa (surroundings of the uterus).
+Vaginal ultrasound shows no intrauterine pregnancy.
+Some free fluid in the (ovarian) fossa and a donut-like structure corresponding to the right adnexa of the uterus can be seen on the ultrasound, confirming ectopic pregnancy that must be removed on the same day with laparoscopic surgery under general anesthesia.
+Prior to the operation the surgical team should go through 'safe surgery' checklist with the presentation of the team and the planned procedure.

-The patient's symptoms include severe pain, weak and ongoing vaginal bleeding, and paleness.
-The labwork showed the u-hCG +, quantitative HCG > 1000 Hb 8 (low).
+Symptoms: severe pain, weak ongoing vaginal bleeding, paleness.
+Findings: Lab: u-hCG+, quantitative HCG> 1000 Hb 8 (low).

 Role-play.
 There are three scenes to be played.
-Those who are not participants in the specific scenes are residing in the background, the waiting room, or outside the operating room in the virtual hospital to observe.
+Those who are not participants in the specific scenes are residing in the background / the waiting room / outside the operating room in the virtual hospital and observe.

 Scene 1: Assessment and informing the patient.
-The scene takes place in the patient's room and the participants are the patient, husband, ward nurse, and doctor.
+The scene takes place in the patient room and the participants are the patient, husband, ward nurse and doctor.
 The purpose of this scene is to make an assessment of the patient and explain the situation to her.
-The patient has just arrived to the gynecological department from the emergency unit and is lying in bed.
-The husband is sitting in a chair.
-The nurse enters the room (or is in the room from the beginning), performs some tests and asks questions before explaining that the doctor is coming soon.
+The patient has just arrived to the gynecological department from the emergency unit and is lying in bed, the husband is sitting in a chair.
+The nurse enters the room (or is in the room from the beginning), 'takes' some tests and asks questions, explaining that the doctor is coming soon.
 The doctor enters the patient's room and the nurse presents her findings.
-Afterwards, the doctor 'performs an ultrasound' and explains the diagnosis, the need for surgery that will follow immediately, and how it will be done.
-Shortly after, the doctor leaves the room and the scene ends with the nurse also leaving the room to fetch a gurney that will transport the patient to the operating room.
+Afterwards the doctor 'performs ultrasound' and explains the diagnosis, the need for surgery that will follow immediately, and how this will be done.
+Shortly after the doctor leaves the room and the scene ends with the nurse also leaving the room to fetch a gurney to transport the patient to the operating room.